 This course is taken by students whose academic record and science background indicate the ability to work at an advanced level at either the eighth grade level or the freshman level The course covers the same topics as physical science with enrichment activities and additional laboratory work to prepare students for future work in advanced science courses.

 Anatomy and Physiology

-This course is a full-year elective course that presents a survey of the structure and function of the human body.
-Topics will include the basic plan and organization of the body, biochemistry, homeostasis, cell structure and function, histology, embryology, and an in depth study of each of the organ systems and their interrelationships (integumentary, skeletal, muscular, cardiovascular, digestive, respiratory, endocrine, nervous, lymphatic, immune, urinary, and reproductive systems.)
+This is a full-year elective course that presents a survey of the structure and function of the human body.
+Topics will include the basic plan and organization of the body, biochemistry, homeostasis, cell structure and function, histology, embryology, and an in-depth study of each of the organ systems and their interrelationships (integumentary, skeletal, muscular, cardiovascular, digestive, respiratory, endocrine, nervous, lymphatic, immune, urinary, and reproductive systems.)
 The course will involve significant amounts of lab work in addition to traditional classroom instruction.
-Concurrent enrollment in Physics is required.
-(This course will be offered if a sufficient number of students request it.
-Class size may be limited.)
+Concurrent enrollment in physics is required.
+Prerequisites: Strong academic performance in Biology and Chemistry

 Succeed in Physical Science